SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Deployment
 The website was developed to Heroku, while using Gitpod a a development environment and commiting all changes to GitHub., committed to git and pushed to GitHub.
 It was then deployed with Github pages from its GitHub following these steps:

-Then connected my GitHub account to Heroku and set up Automatic deployment in Heroku under Deploy section in my coinscatalog app.
+Then connected my GitHub account to Heroku and set up Automatic deployment in Heroku under Deploy section in my app.

 To run this project follow below steps: